 - Trust that the situation is temporary.
 If fully online learning is not for you, know that it will end.
 Everyone will be able to resume all the in-person things they miss, like studying together, participating in great lectures, and walking to classes across a bustling, beautiful campus.

 - Have confidence in yourself.
-University is about learning and growing, and this is a chance to show yourself just how responsible, focused, and motivated you can be.
+University is about learning and growing, and now is a chance to show yourself just how responsible, focused, and motivated you can be.
 You wouldn’t be here if you weren’t ready to rise to the challenge.
 You’ve got this.

 Getting Started with Online Courses